 Maintaining your cybersecurity while traveling is an important issue.
-And it’s no wonder that travelers are the easiest targets of the fraudsters.
+And it’s no wonder that travelers are the easiest targets of fraudsters.
 Unlike your home environment, you barely ever get a properly secured network to connect to the internet while abroad.
 A research conducted by The Harris Poll and the AICPA suggests that nearly 60% of Americans, either directly or indirectly, have been defrauded by cybercriminals.
 The main issue is not the technology – it’s our mentality.
-We take our privacy and security of our personal data way too lightly.
+We take the privacy and security of our personal data way too lightly.

 Many travelers out there would love to get some international travel security tips as they need to make occasional trips.
 So, here are some cybersecurity travel tips compiled specifically for travelers.
 We believe these travel safety tips are going to come in handy for frequent travelers.
 Make sure that you have ticked all the boxes from this travel abroad checklist.

 Love your data?
 Then you better take a backup of all your devices.
 This can be done in two ways.
-You can copy the data to a machine that is going to house all the data of your devices manually which can be both tiring and overwhelming if the number of devices is in dozens.
+You can copy the data to a machine that is going to house all the data of your devices manually which can be both tiring and overwhelming if the number of devices is dozens.
 But on the positive side, this method is very robust and costs you no additional money.
-It is recommended if you have a computer with adequate memory (say 2-5 TB).
+It is recommended that you have a computer with adequate memory (say 2-5 TB).
 The second solution is to take advantage of the cloud storage services like Google Drive or Dropbox.

 The advantage of using cloud backup is that they tend to be much less bothersome compared to the previous solution.
 But unlike the previous scenario, if the number of devices is very high and the amount of data to be backed up is huge, you might have to spend a dime or two to buy additional space.
 Frankly speaking, the cost of using a cloud service is pretty affordable if you need additional storage space.